qgis/QGIS-Documentation/source/docs/training_manual/processing/interp_contour.rst

 - :menuselection:`GDAL --> Grid (Inverse Distance to a power)` [Power:4]
 - :menuselection:`GDAL --> Grid (Moving average)` [Radius1&2: 50000]

-**TODO:**
+Then measure variation among methods and correlate it with distance to points:

+- :menuselection:`GRASS --> r.series` [Unselect Propagate NULLs, Aggregate operation: stddev]
+- :menuselection:`GRASS --> v.to.rast.value` on *points*
+- :menuselection:`GDAL --> Proximity`
+- :menuselection:`GRASS --> r.covar` to show the correlation matrix (**NB:** results are in the log only); check the significance of the correlation e.g. with http://vassarstats.net/rsig.html.

-   measure concordance between methods, and correlate it with distance to points (areas far from points will have less accurate interpolation)
+Thus, areas far from points will have less accurate interpolation.

 Contour
 ---------